-3.7 GOOD CAUSE (s.
-414.065(1), F.S.)
+3.7 GOOD CAUSE (section 414.065(1), F.S.)

 Florida defines "good cause for failure to comply with work or alternative requirement activities" as the temporary inability to participate due to circumstances beyond the participant's control.
 The LWDB staff or service provider notifies the participant of the failure to comply, provides counseling regarding the consequences of non-compliance, determines if the participant had good cause for not meeting program requirements, and determines if the participant needs additional services or an alternative activity to assist in compliance.
-If the participant fails to respond to the notification or counseling, the LWDB staff or service provider requests that DCF apply a penalty.
+If the participant fails to respond to the notification or counseling, then

+LWDB staff or service provider requests the Department apply a penalty.
 Good cause reasons include, but are not limited, to the following:

 - a.
 A family emergency due to the inability to find suitable child-care for a sick child under age 12, - b.
 Hospitalization, medical emergency, or death of an immediate family member, - c.
 Natural disaster, - d.
-Lack of transportation or child-care or other support service,

-- e.
-Court appearance,

-- f.
-Temporarily caring for a disabled family member when the participant provided verification of the need for care and alternative care is not available, or
+Lack of transportation or child-care or other support service, - e.
+Court appearance, - f.
+Temporarily caring for a disabled family member when the participant provided verification of the need for care and alternative care is not available, or - g.

-- g.
 Domestic violence.

-3.8 NONCOMPLIANCE WITH PROGRAM REQUIREMENTS (s.
-414.065(1), F.S.)
+3.8 NONCOMPLIANCE WITH PROGRAM REQUIREMENTS (section 414.065(1), F.S.)

 The failure or refusal of the participant to become fully engaged in work or barrier removal/management activities may result in a termination of benefits.
-The program applies full family penalties when participants fail to meet program requirements without good cause in accordance with s.
-414.065, F.S.
+The program applies full family penalties when participants fail to meet program requirements without good cause in accordance with section 414.065, F.S.

-The LWDB offers services to participants who need accommodations, including language services, to become fully engaged in work activities.
-Such services are designed to ensure that activities are meaningful and help the participant move toward self-sufficiency.
-Program staff engage those who are not able to participate in countable work activities full-time, as required under federal and state law, because of a medical, mental health, substance abuse, or domestic violence issue or some other disability/limitation in barrier removal or management activities, such as following a treatment plan documented as necessary by a licensed physician.
-WT program staff engage participants excused from participation in countable work activities, as mandated in federal law in a plan, according to section 2.12(b) of the state plan.
+The LWDB offers no cost services to participants (i.e. persons with disabilities and/or limited English proficient (LEP) persons) who need accommodations to become fully engaged in work activities.
+Such services may include, but are not limited to, sign language and language interpretation services.
+These services are designed to ensure effective communication and meaningful access to program, services and activities to help the participant move toward self-sufficiency.
+Program staff engage those who are not able to participate in countable work activities full- time, as required under federal and state law, because of a medical, mental health, substance abuse, or domestic violence issue or some other disability/limitation in barrier removal or management activities, such as following a treatment plan documented as necessary by a licensed physician.
+WT program staff engage participants excused from participation in countable work activities, as mandated in federal law in a plan, according to Section 2.12(b) of the state plan.